- What is SIA?

 When you hire someone in the security industry, you expect a certain level of professionalism and industry knowledge from that individual, regardless of their exact role.
 This assurance of knowledge, qualification, and professionalism is provided by an SIA license.

-In the UK, it’s required by law that all security professionals obtain and carry an SIA license.
-There are different types of SIA licenses, and varying qualifications required to obtain an SIA license for different roles within the private security industry, many of which we will be covering in this guide.
+In the UK, it’s required by law that all security professionals obtain and carry this license.
+There are different types of SIA licenses, and varying qualifications required to obtain one for different roles within the private security industry, many of which we will be covering in this guide.

-An important goal of the SIA is to improve the standards of the security industry, and therefore, obtaining an SIA license is a requirement for all individuals who seek to work within the UK’s security sector.
-Having an SIA license shows that an individual is ‘fit and proper’ to work within the industry and has obtained all the required qualifications to work in a certain role.
+An important goal of the Security Industry Authority is to improve the standards of the security industry, and therefore, obtaining an SIA license is a requirement for all individuals who seek to work within the UK’s security sector.
+Having this license shows that an individual is ‘fit and proper’ to work within the industry and has obtained all the required qualifications to work in a certain role.

 The SIA deems positions that involve manned guarding, key holding, and restriction, removal, and immobilisation of vehicles to be licensable under the Private Security Industry Act 2001.